by Christopher Zoukis

 Colleen Williar was raped and murdered in 1988.
 James Thompson, Owens’ friend and neighbor, decided to try to collect a $1,000 reward by lying to the police about the murder weapon.
 By the time the Baltimore police were done with him, Thompson had implicated himself and Owens in a crime in which neither were actually involved.
 They both were tried, convicted, and given life without parole.

 It wasn’t until 2006 that the semen found in the victim was tested, and it was immediately clear that it did not belong to either Thompson or Owens.
 Other evidence that the wrong men had been convicted surfaced, and both Thompson and Owens were granted a new trial.
 Prosecutors played hardball, refusing to drop the charges unless the men accepted an “Alford plea.”
-Such a ...
+Such a plea would allow for ...

 by David Reutter

 The United States Court of Appeals for the First Circuit reversed the armed bank-robbery conviction of Virgilio Diaz-Jimenez (“Diaz”), holding the warrantless search of Diaz’s home did not fit within the protective sweep or voluntary consent exceptions under the Fourth Amendment and was thus unconstitutional.

 Diaz and his co-defendant, Hector Serrano-Acevedo (“Serrano”), were charged with the armed robbery of the Oriental Bank in San Lorenzo, Puerto Rico, on June 17, 2013.
 The robbers fled the bank in a white van, which was later found alongside a road.

 The FBI and an ICE Task Force assisted in the search for the two robbers.
 A confidential informant advised an ICE agent that he had been in contact with the robbers, who expected him to pick them up after they emerged from their hiding place in a nearby mountainous terrain after the police helicopter left.